You can get regular rapid lateral flow tests if you do not have symptoms of coronavirus (COVID-19).

 Pick up tests from a pharmacy

-You can collect up to 2 packs of 7 rapid tests from a local pharmacy.
+You can get up to 2 packs of 7 rapid tests from a local pharmacy.

 Pick up tests from test sites